Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 - Check and review your CV multiple times to ensure there are no errors or typos.

-A cover letter is a crucial document that accompanies your CV when applying for a job.
-Its goal is to introduce yourself to the hiring manager and demonstrate your enthusiasm in the job you’re applying for.
+A cover letter is a crucial document that supplements your CV when submitting your application.
+Its purpose is to make a good first impression to the hiring manager and demonstrate your enthusiasm in the job you’re applying for.
 A cover letter is your chance to highlight your qualifications and experience in a more engaging and personable way than your CV.
-It should always be customised to the position and organisation you’re applying for.
+It should always be tailored to the specific job and company you’re applying for.

 A resume letter typically includes the following information: